sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Icon Tools](https://github.com/oodesign/icon-tools), by Oscar Oto: Sketch.app plugin to clean icons and to prepare them for a clean export without tints and masks.
 - [Sketch Reverse](https://github.com/lucaorio/sketch-reverse), by Luca Orio: Reverse the position or depth of selected elements.
 - [Auto PDF Exporter nSlicer](https://github.com/Atim33/autopdfexporter-sketch-plugin/), by KhY: A Sketch Plugin to auto-export all '[S]' Prefix artboards to a single pdf.
 - [Perfecto-](https://github.com/pranusarna94/perfecto-), by Pranu Sarna: A sketch plugin to round off all sub-pixel layers at once